redhat-cop/cloud.aws_ops/roles/ec2_instance_create/README.md

 * **ec2_instance_create_key_name**: (Required)
   The name of the key pair to use for SSH access to the EC2 instance.
+  If the key does not exist, a key pair will be created with the name.

 * **ec2_instance_create_vpc_subnet_id**: (Required)
   The ID of the VPC subnet in which the instance will be launched.